Credit Score Cheat Sheet

 What Elements Impact My Credit Score?

-- Payment History (35%): FICO®advises that the first thing any lender wants to know is if you have a history of paying your past debt on time.
+- Payment History (35%): FICO®advises that the first thing lenders want to know is “Do you pay your debt on time?”

 - Capacity (30%): How high is your debt versus your total amount of credit?
 If a high percentage of your available credit is used, it can signal to lenders that you are more likely to make late payments or have missed payments.

 - Length of Credit History (15%): In most instances, longer credit history will increase your FICO®credit score.
-According to FICO®, your score takes into account how long you have had your credit accounts.
 This includes the age of your oldest and newest accounts, and an average age of all your accounts.

 - Types of Credit (10%): Your FICO®score takes into account the mix of debt you have, such as: credit cards, retail store accounts, installment loans, mortgage loans, etc.

 - New Credit (10%): Many lenders may see a red flag if they notice that you have opened multiple accounts over a short period of time.
-This is especially true if your credit history is not long.
+This is especially true if you don’t have a long credit history.

 So there you have it.
 You now know what your credit score is, where you sit on the FICO® scale, and what factors determine your FICO® credit score.
 Keep in mind that there are other elements financial institutions take into consideration when determining your credit worthiness.
-If you are unhappy with your current FICO® score, there are many things that you can do to start improving it.
+If you are unhappy with your current FICO® score, follow these tips to start improving it.